juliageller/capstone-project-2/README.md

 To use the dataset:

 1. The CSV file is included in the `data/` folder.
 No download needed.
-2. To run the analysis, open `notebooks/hr_attrition_analysis.ipynb` in Jupyter.
+2. To run the analysis, open `hr_attrition_analysis.ipynb` in Jupyter.
 3. To use the trained pipeline on new data, load the pickle file:

 ```python